ankesh007/Machine-Learning-Assignments/Assignment 1/README.md

 The assignment is level 1 introduction to ***regression*** algorithms and ***Gaussian Discriminant Analysis(GDA)*** .
 More can be read on *ProblemStatement.pdf*.

 The assignment consists on 4 parts.
-The 4 parts are placed in folder *Question {1,2,3,4}* respectively. ***Report.pdf*** captures various nuances of assignment and nice observations and inferences.
+The 4 parts are placed in folder *Q{1,2,3,4}* respectively. ***Report.pdf*** captures various nuances of assignment and nice observations and inferences.

 A generalized ***Regression*** class was created, which by default supported *Linear Regression*.
 Other necessary *Regression* classes can inherit it as base class and ***override*** necessary methods.
 Look at code for better understanding.